Recognition of the Informal Carer Status

 Self-help groups

-- Informal carers have the right to participate in self-help groups, created in the health services responsible for their follow-up, promoted by health professionals with a view to mutual help and sharing of experiences between people who are experiencing or have experienced similar situations and/or difficulties, minimizing their possible isolation.
+- Informal carers have the right to participate in self-help groups, created in the health services responsible for their follow-up, promoted by health professionals with a view to mutual help and sharing of experiences between people who are experiencing or have experienced similar situations and/or difficulties, minimising their possible isolation.

 - Self-help groups are aimed to: